-Dynamic movements prior to exercise or competition has become the gold standard of the warm up over the years.
-Major joint movements will help reduce stiffness prior to a run or heavy lifting workout.
+Dynamic movements before exercise or competition has become the gold standard of the warmup over the years.
+Major joint movements will help reduce stiffness before a run or heavy lifting workout.
 Dynamic stretching works by flexing one group of muscles to stretch the opposite group of muscles.
-Exercises like the butt-kicker or Frankenstein walks both flex and stretch the front and back side of the leg while working movement in the knee, hip, and ankle joints.
+Exercises like the butt-kicker or Frankenstein walks flex and stretch the front and back side of the leg while working movement in the knee, hip and ankle joints.
 Learning several of these movements will be beneficial to how you feel during physical activity.

 Check out this excellent dynamic warm up routine.

-So – which type should you do?
-The number one rule that most people in the fitness and sports industry will agree on is that you should be warm (increase your body temperature) prior to doing any stretching or activity.
+So which type should you do?
+The number one rule that most people in the fitness and sports industry will agree on is that you should be warm (increase your body temperature) before doing any stretching or activity.
 So warm up with movement first, then stretch or stretch at the end of the workout, or when you feel like you need to.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.